-- To disable SSL, deselect the Use SSL connection to proxy check box.
+- To enable SSL, select the Use SSL connection to proxy check box.

-- Alternatively, if you are using SSL, you can choose to verify the certificate of the proxy server.
+- If you are using SSL, you can verify the certificate of the proxy server.
 Public certificate authorities are used to verify the proxy server certificate.
-To disable this, deselect the Verify proxy's SSL cert check box in the Verify SSL cert property.
+To enable this, select the Verify proxy's SSL cert check box in the Verify SSL cert property.